Piqray (Alpelisib)

 What If You Miss a Dose?

-If you forget to take Piqray, you may still take it immediately after food, up to 9 hours after your normal time.
-If you remember more than 9 hours after your usual time, skip that day’s dose and take your next dose at the usual time the following day.
+If you forget to take Piqray, you can take it up to 9 hours after your usual time.
+If more than 9 hours have passed, skip the missed dose and take your next dose at the regular time.

 Available Tablet Strengths